- Explore Etruscan villages and historical sites

 Overnight: Isola Farnese

 Day 7: Transfer from Isola Farnese to the Via Appia Antica – hike into Rome (14km, 4 hours)

-Today you have two options to reach your destination of Rome.
-You can choose to take public transport and thus spend the day exploring the city or you can take a transfer to the Via Appia Antica (Appian Way) and enjoy a beautiful walk on the historic cobblestone road leading to Rome.
+Today you will be transferred to the Via Appia Antica (Appian Way) to enjoy a beautiful walk on the historic cobblestone road leading to Rome.
 Despite the Via Francigena route into Rome travelling through two parks, it is mainly along busy and noisy roads in the outer suburbs of Rome and thus we believe that the Via Appia Antica option is a much more pleasant experience for our guests.

 The Via Appia Antica (312 B.C.) was the vision of Appius Claudius Caecus, a Roman politician, and extended over 600km from Rome to the port town of Brindisi.
 The ancient highway helped trade thrive and also served as an important way for the Roman army to move supplies within the empire.
 The Via Appia Antica is also where Spartacus and 6,000 rebel slaves met their demise when they were crucified here in 71 B.C.